eslint/rfcs/designs/2022-community-eslint-org/README.md

 of the organization.

 The community core team would also be responsible to contact package maintainers (outside of GitHub) if they appear inactive.
+Package maintainers will be seen as inactive if they didn't create a (necessary) release in the last 6 month _or_ if they haven't responded (properly) to any issue/PR/discussion in the last 3 months.
-If the package maintainers don't respond in a reasonable time frame (npm gives you 14(?) days to respond to a transfer request email), they could be considered non-responsive and the community core team can step in to appoint a new maintainer for the repository.
+If the package maintainers don't respond in a reasonable time frame of 30 days, they will be considered non-responsive & the community core team can step in to appoint a new maintainer for the repository.

 **Bonus:** I think having our own place in the Discord server where we can discuss some things would be a good idea as well.